Top

 It’s important for injured accident victims and surviving family members to protect their legal rights.
 The medical bills, lost wages, and other damages resulting from accidents can be substantial.
 At-fault parties and insurance companies fight vigorously for their own financial interests, not the rights of the injured, the deceased, or their families.

-Bishop Legal has experience successfully pursing damages for seriously injured victims and families resulting from collisions with poorly designed or improperly maintained malfunctioning vehicles.
-In 2015, Raymond Bishop and the Bishop Legal trial team attained a $40 million verdict against the Port of Seattle (Sea-Tac Airport) for a critically injured driver of a poorly maintained industrial vehicle, which similarly had faulty mechanics, and lacked necessary safety features.
+Bishop Legal has experience successfully pursuing damages for seriously injured victims and families resulting from collisions with poorly designed or improperly maintained malfunctioning vehicles.
+In 2015, Raymond Bishop and the Bishop Legal trial team attained a $40 million verdict against the Port of Seattle (Sea-Tac Airport) for a critically injured driver of a poorly maintained industrial vehicle, which similarly had faulty mechanics and lacked necessary safety features.

 we're listening